The Mary Celeste

 Conan Doyle's short story about the 'Marie Celeste' (he changed the name from Mary) turned a minor puzzle into one of the most famous legends of the sea.
 Nevertheless we should recognise it was fiction, for which his editor paid 30 Pounds, which would have been a respectable sum in 1884.

-Turning back to the REAL story, which survives because shipping companies and court inquiries leave behind ample records to be researched, we find the following facts;
+Turning back to the REAL story, which is supported by shipping companies and court proeedings transcripts whih can be found and researched, we find the following facts;

 |Maine Lloyds||$ 6000|